apposed/appose-java/README.md

     task.waitFor();
 }
 ```

-*Note: The `Appose.conda` builder is planned, but not yet implemented.
-Other features demonstrated above work, though.*

 Of course, the above examples could have been done all in one language.
 But
 hopefully they hint at the possibilities of easy cross-language integration.